 Note: This diagram comes from Wikipedia.
 Most of the colour coding is irrelevant to this discussion - but note the little bit in grey at the bottom which is where the anti-codon is (see below).

-At the top of every transfer RNA molecule, at the 3' end, the chain ends with the sequence of bases C C A. Remember that the bases in RNA and DNA are attached to a backbone of alternating phosphate and sugar groups.
-The -OH group at the very end of the chain is the -OH group on the 3' carbon of a ribose ring.
+At the 3' end of every transfer RNA molecule, the chain ends with the sequence of bases C C A. Remember that the bases in RNA and DNA are attached to a backbone of alternating phosphate and sugar groups.
+At the very end of the chain is the -OH group on the 3' carbon of a ribose ring.

 Note: How the amino acid attaches to the tRNA is just for interest.
 It is unlikely to be needed for exam purposes at this level.

-The other important bit is at the bottom of the molecule - what is described on the diagram as an anti-codon.
+The other important bit is at the bottom of the molecule, shown in grey in the model.
+This is known as an anti-codon.
 As you will see shortly, the anti-codon attaches the transfer RNA with its amino acid to the right place on the messenger RNA molecule.

 In the diagram, the anti-codon is for the amino acid methionine.
 The messenger RNA code for methionine is AUG.
 If you look at the code in the anti-codon for methionine, it is UAC.
 That is exactly complementary to AUG.
 The U in the anti-codon will pair with the A in the messenger RNA; the A in the anti-codon pairs with the U in the mRNA; and the C in the anti-codon pairs with the G in the mRNA.